 Dr. Gunter has served as a Technical Specialist for the Council for the International Exchange of Scholars (CIES) to review Fulbright Scholar applications.
 She has also served as a reviewer for grant proposals for the Iowa Academy of Science, the Pennsylvania State System of Higher Education, the United States Department of Education, and multiple other agencies.
-In addition to these roles, Dr. Gunter has served as a reviewer for session proposals for multiple professional conferences, as well as a reviewer of manuscripts for two academic journals and a reviewer of proposals for multiple textbook publishers.
-She has just completed a five-year term as the Editor of the PSHA Journal, the annual scholarly publication of the Pennsylvania Speech-Language-Hearing Association.
+In addition to these roles, Dr. Gunter has served as a reviewer for session proposals for multiple professional conferences, as well as a reviewer of manuscripts for multiple academic journals and a reviewer of proposals for multiple textbook publishers.
+She also served a five-year term as the Editor of the PSHA Journal, the annual scholarly publication of the Pennsylvania Speech-Language-Hearing Association.

 Awards and Grants